localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 ```

 the tool attempts to connect to LocalStack.
-If it cannot, it temporarily adjusts the networking configuration of the application container name until connectivity is reached.
+If it cannot, it temporarily adjusts the networking configuration of the application container until connectivity is reached.
 Once this occurs, it prints helpful suggestions on what changes were needed to make the connection.
 If this does not work, the tool is able to capture your Docker network topology to help us understand your networking layout.